opensourceoptions/opensourceoptions.github.io/_python/numpy_005_methods-to-create-arrays.md

 It is tedious, and not practical, to manually type in values for array creation.
 In this tutorial we will go through methods for automating array creation and importing tabular data into `numpy` arrays.

 # Creating empty arrays
 With `numpy` you don't actually create an 'empty' array.
-But you can create and array without intializing specific values.
+But you can create an array without intializing specific values.
 This can be useful if you want to fill in specific values later.
-We can use `numpy.empty()` function to create such an array. `numpy.empty()` takes one required parameter, the array shape, and two optional parameters.
-The output data type (`dtype`) and an option to store multidimensional in a C or Fortran format (`order`).
+We can use the `numpy.empty()` function to create such an array. `numpy.empty()` takes one required parameter, the array shape, and two optional parameters.
+The output data type (`dtype`) and an option to store multidimensional arrays in a C or Fortran format (`order`).
 We're not going to deal with `order` at all in these examples. `numpy.empty()` will return an array of the given `shape` and `dtype` with random values.

 Let's try a couple of examples.